velvet-valdes/Cr-10-S5-live-leveling/README.md

-# CR10-S5 Leveling Script for 510x510 print bed
+# CR10-S5 Leveling Script for 510mm x 510mm print bed

 ## Overview
 The script moves to 50 mm in from the corners to take a level position similar to BLtouch.
 Audible feedback is provided for the extruder movement.